Auction-Based Regulation for Artificial Intelligence: Theoretical Proofs

-For an agent with deployment value at most equal to $p_\epsilon$, the upper bound on attainable utility when it participates, \textit{i.e.,} $b_i \in (0,1]$, is zero (Equation \eqref{eq:case1-1}).
-This maximum utility is attained when bidding $b_i = p_\epsilon$ (Equation \eqref{eq:case1-2}).
+For an agent with deployment value at most equal to $p_\epsilon$, the upper bound on attainable utility when it participates, \textit{i.e.,} $b \in (0,1]$, is zero (Equation~\ref{eq:case1}).
 Thus, agents have nothing to gain by participating, as they already start at zero utility $u_i(0) = 0$.
 As a result, agents will not submit a model, $s_i^* = M(0) = 0$.